 In addition, Specification 9 which requires Registries that are Affiliated with Registrars or vice versa, to adhere to a Code of Conduct, which among other things, requires Affiliated Registries and Registrars to maintain structural separation and separate books and records.
 Only so-called .Brand TLDs that execute Specification 13 or TLDs for which all registrations are registered to the Registry Operator and/or its Affiliates are exempt from that Code of Conduct.
 In all cases, whether exempt or not, only ICANN Accredited Registrars may be used to register names within the TLD.

 Although there is a requirement for Registries to use Accredited Registrars, there is no requirement that all ICANN-Accredited registrars must carry any particular new gTLDs.
 It was, and continues to be, up to registrar discretion.
 As such, some new gTLD Registries have complained that this model of having to sell through ICANN Accredited Registrars has made it difficult for them to try new and innovative models because the distribution channel that they are required to use is unable or unwilling to implement the new gTLD Registry’s requirements.
-ICANN Accredited Registrars on the other hand argue that they should not be forced to distribute TLDs for which they do not believe a commercial market exists or for TLDs that require extensive time, development and resources to implement which could easily outweigh the fees generated from registrations in that TLD.
+On the other hand, some members of the working group, including ICANN Accredited Registrars on the other hand argue that they should not be forced to distribute TLDs for which they do not believe a commercial market exists or for TLDs that require extensive time, development and resources to implement which could easily outweigh the fees generated from registrations in that TLD.
+Failure to do market place assessment, including surveying registrars about viability prior to applying should not become a registrar issue.
 As a result, it is believed that in some instances (e.g., locale, type of TLD, etc.), it may be difficult to get a registrar to agree to sell certain TLDs.

+Another concern voiced is that ICANN forcing registrars to carry any and all TLDs is a distortion of the marketplace.
+While every TLD wishes to be carried by as many registrars as possible, the economic reality is this will not happen.
+For ICANN to insert itself in this market dynamic will only artificially prop up registries that otherwise should fail.

 ICANN-Accredited Registrars have also made the point that some TLDs are tough for them to distribute because certain gTLD Registries require that the Registrars establish deposit accounts for each TLD and maintain minimum balances in those accounts so that when a registration is made in a TLD, the Registry can immediately deduct the Registry fees from that account.
 This is the model that was traditionally in place for TLDs prior to the 2012 Introduction of new gTLDs and is often referred to as “Prepayment.”
 There are some registries, particularly those participating in the 2012 new gTLD round that have allowed registrars to register names (on behalf of their registrants) without drawing down on a deposit account, but rather have relied on the payment of periodic invoices after names are registered.
 This is referred to as “Post Payment.”